microsoft/tslint-microsoft-contrib/README.md

 Supported Formatters
 -----

 These formatters assume that you use the UTF-8 file encoding.
-They may not work if you have a different encoding.
-We are trying to fix this.
+They may not work if you have a different encoding, especially if your encoding uses a 2-byte line ending (such as \r\n on Windows).

 Formatter Name          | Description | Since
 :----------             | :------------ | -------------